 This approach is worthy of consideration.
 In sports (and in educational settings) considerable emphasis is placed on top performance (for example the most valuable player, or MVP award).
 However, additional incentives can be created by rewarding improvement, not just absolute performance.
 Reward systems have therefore also evolved in this direction.
 For example, the National Basketball Association (NBA), has had a "Most Improved Player Award" for over 25 years.
+An illustration of how such a regime could work in practice incorporating both relative cost performance and productivity growth is provided in Appendix D.

-30 The problem bears some similarity to competitions of various kinds.
+&lt;sup>31 The problem bears some similarity to competitions of various kinds.
 For example, predicting the average time for horses running the Kentucky Derby can be done accurately -- roughly 2 minutes ("the fastest 2 minutes in sports").
 However, predicting the order of the finishers is subject to great uncertainty (and attracts a great deal of betting), even though every horse has been observed previously on multiple occasions.
 For distributors, the problem is complicated by numerous differences in characteristics, (at least the horses are all about the same age).